 It was a pretty coherent hypothesis, but evidence did not exist at that time to say whether this was actually true.
 So, once again millions of health research dollars were mobilized to find an answer.
 Would eating more fibre prevent colon cancer of adenomas (a pre-malignant form)?
 In 1999, an analysis of over 16,000 women of the Nurse’s Health Study over 16 years showed no correlation between the amount of fibre they ate and the risk of adenomas.

-The next year, definitive proof of its futility was published in the prestigious New England Journal of Medicine.
+The next year, further proof was published in the prestigious New England Journal of Medicine.
 A trial of 1303 patients randomly assigned patients to cereal fibre supplements or not, and then measured how many people developed adenomas.

-Unfortunately, that number turned out to be exactly the same, whether they got the extra fibre or not.
+That number turned out to be exactly the same, whether they got the extra fibre or not.
 Yes, fibre might make your bowel movements better, but no, they did not prevent cancer.
-Darn.

 So, what about vitamins?
 People love to take vitamin supplements on the belief that our modern processed diet is lacking in some essential nutrient, which makes us sick.
 Folic acid is a B vitamin that is necessary for the growth of many cells.
 Supplementation with folic acid has reduced the incidence of neural tube defects significantly.
 Maybe it could reduce the rates of cancer, too.

 A randomized controlled trial of folic acid supplementation to high risk patients came up with a shocking answer.
-Shockingly bad, that is.
 There was no protective effect to taking folic acid supplements.
 Further, it seemed to increase the risk of advanced cancer, and also increased the rate of having adenomas.
-Yowzers!
 Here researchers were trying to prevent cancer, and instead they gave patients more cancer.
 Worse was yet to come.

 What about beta carotene and vitamin E?
 This nutrient gives carrots it’s orange colour and perhaps this supplement would work to reduce cancer because of it’s anti-oxidant effects.
 Vitamin E was all the rage in the 1990s for this same reason, and high dose supplementation was supposed to cure cancer.
 Epidemiologic studies (observation studies – one of the most dangerous and error-prone studies in medicine) showed that diets high in these foods were associated with better health.
 Perhaps supplementation would help.

-Unfortunately, it didn’t exactly turned out as hoped.
+Unfortunately, it didn’t turn out as hoped.
 A randomized study in 1994 showed that neither agent was able to lower the rates of cancer or death.
 Beta carotene not only did not prevent cancer, it increased both rates of cancer and death.
 Giving cancer cells the vitamins needed for high levels of growth turned out to be a not-so-good idea.
-We weren’t saving patients, we were killing them!
-Triple yowzers!
+We weren’t helping patients, we were harming them!

 This stems from the simple fact that cancer is not a nutrient deficiency disease like scurvy.
 Scurvy is a disease of vitamin C deficiency, so giving vitamin C cures it.
 Cancer is not a disease caused by vitamin deficiency, so therefore supplementing vitamins is not especially helpful.